($787) Cost to ship a car from Hartford, CT to Milwaukee, WI

 The time of the year

-The time of year and weather conditions in Hartford and Milwaukee play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Hartford and Milwaukee can impact car shipping prices.

 June, August and September are the best months if you're considering to move to Hartford.
 Seasonally, the period from May through October is warm to hot in Hartford.
 Winters are cold, with periods of snow, while summers are warm to hot and humid.
 Spring and fall are normally transition seasons, with weather ranging from mild to cool.